WordPress/openverse/documentation/meta/incidents/index.md

 ### Status

 - **Stabilization pending** - The incident is actively disrupting service
-- **Stabilized** - The incident is no longer directly disrupting service. root causes may
+- **Stabilized** - The incident is no longer directly disrupting service.
+Root causes may still be unknown.
 - **Under investigation** - The root causes of the incident are being researched.
-Stabilized but not yet resolved
+Stabilized but not yet resolved.
 - **Resolved** - The incident is stable, and long-term fixes to prevent future occurrences or other mitigations have been identified.
+- **Reviewed** - A retrospective has been completed for the incident.

-As you might expect, incidents can be _destabilized_ if they reoccur, and the state should rollback to "Stabilization pending":
+As you might expect, incidents can be _destabilized_ if they reoccur, and the state should roll back to "Stabilization pending".
+Some incidents may not require further investigation once they are stabilized and can be immediately resolved.

 ```{mermaid}
 graph LR